 Explain complicated statistical or scientific data in articles for the general public.

 Nate Silver brings data to everything from politics to economics and pop culture.

-Teach courses to undergrad and graduate students on topics like probability, inference, and multivariate analysis.
+Teach courses to high school, undergrad and graduate students on topics like probability, inference, and multivariate analysis.
 Conduct research in a variety of disciplines, from climate science and biology to health care and economics.